Take a walk and discover the botany, fauna and mountain forest on a trail that winds through the blueberry-covered, high-altitude spruce forest.

 The trail winds through a "living" forest where conifers rub shoulders with deciduous trees where foxes and wild boar can hide, not forgetting raspberries, blueberries, ferns and anthills...

-The hike can end with a picnic in the area beside a magnificent pool carved out of a tree trunk.
+The hike can end with a picnic in the area beside a magnificent trunk pond.

 You can also extend the walk as far as the chalets de l'Avenaz, where you'll discover a magnificent panorama of the Mont-Blanc chain.